 - Defining the fundamentals of apiculture with the principles of the life forces of Apis Mellifera.

 - Bees are an inspiration for an (agro-) cultural, emotional, psychological and spiritual renewal.

-The wisdom of the “Bien” (the One-be(e)ing of the honey bee nest) presents an opportunity to step into the creative field of finding new ways of living.
+- The wisdom of the Honeybees presents an opportunity to step into a creative field of finding new ways of living.

-For our ancestors, bees were heavenly messengers, an expression of the wisdom in the universe, a spark of cosmic consciousness, and a gift to the world.
-To recognize and understand the unique nature of the bees means to recognize and understand something of our own fundamental nature.
 The oneness of the bee colony reveals the interconnectedness of the world, and of ourselves within the world.
 In the past centuries as bees became a commodity of modern agriculture, a deeper meaning and understanding of their true nature was lost.
-Only a more bee-centered approach can help us re-establish a reverent and respectful relationship with them.
+Only a bee-centered approach can help us to reestablish a reverent and respectful relationship with them.